-Under AASB9 Financial Instruments the expected loss model under the new standard does not require a trigger event before the recognition of an impairment provisions.

-j.
-Derivative financial instruments
+Under AASB9 Financial Instruments the expected loss model under the new standard does not require a trigger event before the recognition of an impairment provision j.
+Derivative financial instruments k.
+Share based payments

 The Consolidated Entity enters into derivative financial instruments to manage its exposure to fluctuations in foreign exchange rates.
 Further details of derivative financial instruments are disclosed in Note D3 to the Consolidated financial report.